clirdlf/ndsa.org/groups/communications-outreach-publications.md

 - Updating the website
 - Posting blog posts
 - Reviewing reports and publishing them to the NDSA OSF site
-- Social media posts to Twitter and Facebook  *Currently looking for a volunteer to manage this particular activity*
+- Social media posts to Twitter